checkedc/checkedc/README.md

 and test code.

 - For a quick overview of Checked C and more information, see our [Wiki](https://github.com/Microsoft/checkedc/wiki).
-- The PDF of the specifcation is available [here](https://github.com/Microsoft/checkedc/releases).
+- The PDF of the specification is available [here](https://github.com/Microsoft/checkedc/releases).
 - Compilers are available [here](https://github.com/Microsoft/checkedc-clang/releases).

 # Build Status